LeTurt/turtlegod/cryptonote_notes.md

     {
         extern int leturt;

-And matching setting in CryptoNoteProtocolHandler.cpp:
+Not sure if that is necessary, but it didn't seem to hurt.
+Matching setting in CryptoNoteProtocolHandler.cpp:

     namespace CryptoNote
     {